matwilso/matwilso.github.io/_posts/learned-sims.md

 for greater accuracy.
 [Jemin et al.'s work on the Anymal](https://arxiv.org/abs/1901.08652) is probably my favorite example in this space right now.

 <!--
+And if we look to the history of computer vision at Tesla---an example of an industry rather than academic or research setting.
+The way that has worked is the gradual replacement of the traditional C++ stack with learned components.

 It's probably worthwhile thinking about this in much more depth, but for now my brief answer is: gradually.